 Our main expectation is that our graduate students view and conduct themselves as professionals, so it's your responsibility to be aware of degree requirements, advisor and departmental expectations, and University, College, and departmental policies.
 Here you'll find some help in accomplishing that.

 There are also important and helpful resources available outside the department.
 Kathleen Hutnik and her staff at the Graduate Life Office coordinate a range of activities and support programs for graduate students.
-An absolutely essential resource to take advantage of is the expertise held in the CAS graduate office by Mary Ann Haller (610-758-4280) and Gary Burgess (610-758-4281), about degree requirements and policies: neither your advisor nor the GIC will always be up-to-date on all the details, so don't hesitate to seek help from Gary and Mary Ann - they're just next to STEPS on the ground floor of Maginnes Hall.
+An absolutely essential resource to take advantage of is the expertise held in the CAS graduate office by Mary Ann Haller (610-758-4280) and Tyler Frey (610-758-4281), about degree requirements and policies: neither your advisor nor the GIC will always be up-to-date on all the details, so don't hesitate to seek help from Tyler and Mary Ann.

 Why choose Lehigh?